Investors-FastTrack/FTLightning/docs/01-Introduction.md

 # Introduction

 ### FT Lightning Data API
-FT Lightning is Investors FastTrack's data API organized around REST.
-It has predictable resource-oriented URLs, accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
+FT Lightning is Investors FastTrack's data API organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
+All requests should be made over SSL.
+All request and response bodies, including errors, are encoded in JSON.

 ### Free Trial
 FastTrack offers a free API trial.
 No credit card is necesarry.